 Our extension programs develop and deliver training and educational and outreach materials, conduct applied toxicology research, and provide technical assistance to Extension’s field faculty, state and federal agencies, academic institutions, non-governmental organizations, industries, and individuals.

-The four major areas of focus of Extension Toxicology faculty– Agromedicine, Environmental Toxicology, Risk Analysis, and Pesticides — address current trends and emerging issues in human health risk and environmental quality, including:
+The three major areas of focus of Extension Toxicology faculty– Agromedicine, Environmental Toxicology, and Risk Analysis— address current trends and emerging issues in human health risk and environmental quality, including:

 - Rural occupational and environmental health and safety